dgilland/alchy/docs/query.md

 ## Entity Load Methods

 The following methods curry functional loading methods onto the query object to make it easier to apply various join methods with query options.
+For more details on SQLAlchemy's Loader API see [Relationship Loading Techniques](http://docs.sqlalchemy.org/en/latest/orm/loading.html).

 ### join_eager()